 Decide if you want a photo pass

-We opted not to get the Photo Pass on our last visit simply because my husband isn’t a fan of being in photos and is happy to capture the meetings with our little girl.
+We usually opt not to get the Photo Pass on our last visit simply because my husband isn’t a fan of being in photos and is happy to capture the meetings with our little girl.
 However if you all want to as a family be in the photos or aren’t very good at photography you might want to consider getting the photo pass.

 Note: At character meetings the assistant with the photographer will take photos of your whole family with your phone or camera however the angles are never going to be as good as the ones the professional photographer takes.